seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 ### SCENE III.
 The same.
 A hall of state: a banquet prepared.

-*Enter SIMONIDES, THAISA, the Lord, and Knights, from tilting*
+*Enter SIMONIDES, THAISA, Lords, Attendants, and Knights, from tilting*

 **SIMONIDES**
 Knights,